andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_04_Haxby_Timing.rst

 Remember that when we created this script in the GUI, we left the onset times undefined.
 In the script, you will see the string ``<UNDEFINED>`` that was not filled in from the GUI; we will replace these with the appropriate values from the text files that we just loaded.

-For example, in the first onset field in my script is at line 67.
+For example, the first onset field in my script is at line 67.
 Since this is the onset time for the ``bottle`` condition for run 1, I will need to extract the first row of the file ``bottle.txt``.
 I can assign it to this field by replacing ``<UNDEFINED>`` with ``bottle(1,:)``.
-(You can double-check what value is being assigned by typing ``bottle(1,:)`` at the Matlab terminal.
+(You can double-check what value is being assigned by typing ``bottle(1,:)`` at the Matlab terminal.)
 We will then do this for the other conditions as well, which you can see in the figure below:

 .. figure:: 04_Script_Timings.png